 The District adopted a budget for its General Fund (see page 19) in accordance with Oregon budget law and prior to the start of the fiscal year.
-The adopted budget was not amended during fiscal year 2019; therefore, the original and final budgets are the same.
+During fiscal year 2020 the budget was amended and budgeted expenditures increased by \$1,500,000 to support library operations.

-The District's actual expenditures were below the total budgeted expenditures by \$5,222,397 or 6.2 percent for the period from July 1, 2018 through June 30, 2019.
+The District's actual expenditures were below the total budgeted expenditures by \$5,804,832 or 6.3 percent for the period from July 1, 2019 through June 30, 2020.
 Budgeted expenditures are based on the amount of projected revenues (primarily property tax collections) while actual expenditures reflect the total amount paid to support the cost of District operations.